-NISET is the only program in the United States where the only subjects offered are land surveying, geomatics, unmanned aerial systems, and other geospatial sciences.
+NISET is a unique program in the United States because the only subjects offered are land surveying, geomatics, unmanned aerial systems, and other geospatial sciences.
 Our intense focus on a single subject allows us to hire the best surveyor-licensed faculty, provide the newest equipment on the market, and teach the geomatics-related disciplines like no other program.